keya-rony/Analysing-Model-Vehicle-Company-In-MySQL/README.md

-### Understanding the Mint Classics and Its Business Processes
+### Understanding the Mint Classics Database and Its Business Processes

 Once I imported Mint classics database into MSQL Workbench, the next step is to understand how it's tables are related to each others and contents of each table.

 Below is an image of the database table columns and connections.

 ![Alt text](MintClassicDB.PNG)

 ### Exploratory Data Analysis